pyccel/pyccel/developer_docs/order_docs.md

 As Fortran has arrays in the language there is no need to add special handling for arrays.
 Fortran ordered arrays (`order_f`) are already compatible with the Fortran language.
 They can therefore be passed to the function as they are.

 In order to pass C ordered arrays (`order_c`) and retain the shape and correct element placing to be compatible with Fortran, a transpose would be needed.
-In pyccel, we prefer to avoid unnecessary copies, so instead we pass the contiguous block of memory to Fortran and change how we index the array to ensure that we access the expected element.
+In Pyccel we prefer to avoid unnecessary copies, so instead we pass the contiguous block of memory to Fortran and change how we index the array to ensure that we access the expected element.

 ### Ordering in Fortran code